imarkwick/rock_paper_scissors/README.md

 ## The Objective:

-To create a Rock, Paper, Scissors app using Sinatra to play online.
+To create a Rock, Paper, Scissors app using Sinatra and deploy it to [Heroku](https://nameless-spire-5700.herokuapp.com/).
 It must include the following features:

 * Enter name before the game
 * Presented with game choices (rock, paper and scissors)